Organic Music Garlic

 Sow in fall to harvest the following June | Allium sativum

-Gloriously aromatic, Music is spicy when raw yet balanced when cooked, Music is easy to grow with 4 to 5 massive, easy-to-peel cloves per bulb.
+Gloriously aromatic, Organic Music Hardneck Garlic is spicy when raw yet balanced when cooked.
+She is easy to grow with 4 to 6 massive, easy-to-peel cloves per bulb.
 Originally from Italy, Al Music brought this variety to Canada in the 1980s; Music is now one of the most popular cultivars of garlic.
-Average 4-6 cloves per bulb.

 And have you heard?
 Fruition’s Organic Garlic & Shallot Academy shares a lifetime of lessons distilled into step-by-step tutorials, season by season, to amplify your garlic & shallot abundance for years to come.
 Friends, we decided to make this $98 course free because our individual & collective abundance as well as our ability to give generously is more critical than ever…